Axway/amplify-central/content/en/docs/manage_marketplace/billing_integration/install_configure_billing_integration.md

 8. Test the integration by creating a product plan and a subscription.
 After the subscription is approved by the integration, you can request access to an asset and make API calls.
 You can then trigger the Traffic Reporting integration to report subscription usage to the billing system.

-### Link the Amplify plan and subscription with the billing platform
+### Link the Amplify plan and subscription to the billing platform

  To automatically create billing plans based on product plans, you must set a `billingSystem` attribute in the Marketplace product: